Pallet Racking is a steel structure used for the storage of pallets on and above the floor. They mainly consists of frames and beams.

 d) Narrow Aisle Racking

 Narrow Aisle Racking achieves higher storage to footprint ratios than Selective of equivalent pallet storage capacity.
-This is primarily due to the narrower aisles which are made possible by the special forklifts and picking machines that are used to service them.
+Smaller aisles take up less space.

 For very tall structures on a large footprint (aka High Bay Warehouses), it is not uncommon for automated cranes to service them.
 With the economies of scale, the great expense of an ASRS (Automated Storage Retrieval System) with its speed and tireless 24/7 endurability can be justified.